-You will be given an opportunity to tell us in which roles you are interested.
+You will also be given an opportunity to tell us in which roles you are interested.
 If you are simply auditioning to be in the show and are willing to accept any role, you can indicate that.
-If you would only consider being in ANNIE if you were given a particular role or two you can tell us that as well.
+If you would only consider being in Fiddler on the Roof if you were given a particular role or two you can tell us that as well.
 If you indicate that you will only accept a specific role and are not the best choice for it, nothing else will be offered.

 Casting is based on a combination of vocal ability, acting ability and physical appearance.
 It is also based on your ability to be available when you are needed.
 Casting will take all elements into account.
 The initial audition will determine which actors fit the needs of the show, and who may eventually be cast.
 Initial auditions are not the place in which final casting decisions are made.